Prasant46/Employee-Management-System/README.md

 ## Future Enhancements

-- Full-stack implementation with a backend (Node.js, Express, MongoDB).
+- Full-stack implementation with a backend.
 - Authentication and authorization.
 - Real-time task updates using WebSockets.
 - User management (Admin can add/remove employees).